Catholic Church in Benin

-The Catholic Church in Benin is part of the worldwide Catholic Church, under the spiritual leadership of the Pope in Rome.
+The Catholic Church in Benin is part of the worldwide Catholic Church, under the spiritual leadership of the Pope.

-In 2023, more than half of all Christians in the Republic of Benin are Roman Catholic.
+In 2023, more than half of all Christians in the Republic of Benin are Catholic.

 In 2020, there were an estimated 3.9 million baptised Catholics in Benin, or about 32% of the population, in ten dioceses and archdioceses.
 There were 1349 priests and 1482 nuns.

 Description and history

 The origin of the Catholic Church in Benin dates back to the effort of Irish and French missionaries of the Society of African Missions (SMA) to plant the seed of Catholicism in West Africa.
 The first venture by SMA to establish an African Mission in West Africa began in 1858 under the leadership of a Lyon based father, Melchior Joseph de Marion Bresillac.
 A member of the Paris Foreign Missions Society, Bresillac had spent time in India and his desire for the new society was to spread the church and train Africans as priests to continue the work of the mission.
 The proposal was originally opposed by Pope Pius IX but with Bresillac's determination, the propaganda prefect approved the mission.

 When the mission's objective was granted in 1856, Dahomey was chosen as location.
 In November 1858, when the first group of missionaries sailed for West Africa, the location was changed to Sierra Leone as Dahomey was considered too dangerous.
 The missionaries consisted of two French fathers, Reymond and Bresson and one Brother.
 The missionaries arrived in January 1859.

 The news of their safe arrival reached Bresillac and in March, Bresillac and two other missionaries sailed for West Africa.
 Bresillac arrived Freetown in May 1859 but his expedition ended in gloom; Reymond and Bresillac died weeks after his arrival.
 Bresillac's assistant in Lyon, Augustin Planque took his position as Superior General, but unlike Bresillac, Planque stayed in Europe to provide support for the mission and to ensure credibility of the mission in the eyes of the pope.